-Long palmar muscle in humans.
-Why do people really need palm muscles
+Palmaris longus muscle in humans.
+Why do people actually need palmar muscles?

 Some organs in the human body exist not because they serve a purpose, but because they were useful to our ancestors.